 Garlic mashed cauliflower is a made from scratch healthy side dish to accompany any meal.
 Garlic and herbs give this dish a pop of flavor.

-This is one of my favorite side dishes because it goes well with so many different dishes and is not only low in calories, but also low in carbs and is gluten-free.
-Mashed cauliflower is one of those side dishes that is practically for everyone no matter what type of diet they may follow.
-This year I plan on bringing this to the Thanksgiving table too, especially with the heavier dishes typically accompanied with Thanksgiving.
+This garlic and herbs mashed cauliflower is one of my favorite side dishes because it goes well with so many different dishes.
+It’s not only low in calories, but also low in carbs and is gluten-free.

 What goes well with garlic mashed cauliflower?

 Any protein, such as pork, beef or chicken.
 Fresh vegetables like broccoli, carrots, green beans, peas or corn.
 It also goes well with stuffing and bread.